Islam in the Cocos (Keeling) Islands

 The large Muslim population is due to the migration of labourers who were brought to Cocos (Keeling) Islands and to Christmas Island of ethnic Malay and Indonesian origin.
 The population on the two inhabited Cocos (Keeling) Islands generally is split between the ethnic Europeans on West Island (est. pop.
 120) and the ethnic Malays on Home Island (est. pop.
 500).

 The Island's main Muslim organisation is the Islamic Council of Cocos Keeling Islands.

+Mosque

-The Islands have three mosques, the most recent of which is the heritage-listed West Island Mosque.
+There are three mosques on the islands, the most recent of which is the Commonwealth Heritage-listed West Island Mosque.
+The Home Island Mosque is one of the most vibrant places on the island, with its minaret painted in the colours of the territorial flag: green and gold.